hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 "Select Cluster to Connect" dialog box lists the clusters that send statistics to Management Center.
 You can either select a cluster to connect using the **Connect** button or enter your Management Center license key using the **Enter License** button.
 Management Center can be used without a license if the cluster that you want to monitor has at most 2 members.

-If you have a Management Center license or Hazelcast Enterprise license, you can enter it in the dialog box that appears once you press the **Enter License** button, as shown below.
+If you have a Management Center license or Hazelcast IMDG Enterprise license, you can enter it in the dialog box that appears once you press the **Enter License** button, as shown below.

 ![Providing License for Management Center](images/EnterLicense.png)